brianluft/arcadia/project/TASKS.md

     - [x] `scripts/test-computer-use-confirm-click.sh`
     - [x] `scripts/test-computer-use-confirm-type.sh`
     - *🤖 Created all three test scripts following the established pattern with build-then-run approach, using the exact test arguments specified in the requirements.*

+- [ ] Bug fix: on `confirm-screenshot`, the rectangle form isn't displayed at the expected location.
+A test of `--x 0 --y 0` is NOT at the top left corner of the screen; it's inset a bit.
+I'm guessing the location is not being applied correctly at all and we're getting the default location.

+- [ ] Bug fix: on `confirm-click`, the prompt form is covering up the right portion of the crosshair.
+Explicitly coordinate set the prompt form location by reading the bounds of the crossfair window.

+- [ ] Bug fix: `SafetyPromptForm` has tons of hardcoded pixel values that are _not_ multiplied by the dpi scaling, which was required by the guidelines in this file.
+We need to intelligently support DPI scaling.

 ## Phase - Screenshot
 - [ ] Create class `ScreenUse` with one function `TakeScreenshot`.
 Register DI singleton.